 Years of Experience

-Respondents who have been working for five to nine years make $12.81 per hour on average.
-Overall, the greater share of Emeritus, Assisted Living folks have one to four years of experience and earn an average $11.23 per hour.
+Respondents who have been working for five to nine years make $13.11 per hour on average.
+The largest fraction of Emeritus, Assisted Living people (43 percent) have been working for one to four years and earn about $11.66 per hour on average.

 Certifications and Degrees

-Employees who count Human Resources among their skills enjoy higher pay; the median for this group is $19.25 per hour.
-A common skill in Emeritus, Assisted Living's work force is Elder Care; more than a third of survey participants report using it on the job.
-Employees also tend to know Geriatrics, Long Term Care, and Home Health/Home Care.
+The highest-paying skill to have may be Human Resources; employees who claim proficiency also report a higher average salary of $19.10 per hour.
+A common skill in Emeritus, Assisted Living's work force is Elder Care; over a third of survey participants report using it on the job.
+Some other standard skills here are Geriatrics, Long Term Care, and Facility Maintenance & Coordination.

 Benefits and Perks